Canop/crev/cargo-crev/src/doc/getting_started.md

 (...)
 ```

-The actual output is using color to make the data more accessible.
+The actual output is colored to make the data more accessible.

-The of meaning of each column, and all the available options are
+The meaning of each column, and all the available options are
 described in the output of `cargo crev verify deps --help` command.

 Right now we will discuss just the most important columns.